0x41gawor/tayckner-rest-api/docs/endpoints.md

 - Request Body - Application object that will be mapped from JSON body
 - Happy path - What will happen in happy path scenario

 This documentation only describes responses where HTTP response status code is `200 OK`.
+And sample responses present the [happy paths](https://en.wikipedia.org/wiki/Happy_path#:~:text=In%20the%20context%20of%20software,no%20exceptional%20or%20error%20conditions.&text=Happy%20path%20test%20is%20a,and%20produces%20an%20expected%20output.)

 ### Users